Customizing Comments

 <div class="js-kit-comments" backwards="yes"></div>

-<script src="http://js-kit.com/comments.js"></script>
+<script src="https://js-kit.com/comments.js"></script>

-7. Using CSS to style You can change the comments' look by using CSS after the <SCRIPT> tag:
+You can change the comments' look by using CSS after the <SCRIPT> tag:

-<script src="http://js-kit.com/comments.js"></script>
+<script src="https://js-kit.com/comments.js"></script>

 <style type="text/css">